Preparing Your Policies for Severe Weather

 Ice, sleet and snow.
 In addition to the havoc these three cold weather villains can wreak on roadways, they sometimes do damage elsewhere.
 Whether snow collapses a roof, or the cold freezes your pipes, potential damage from these types of incidents are covered by your homeowners policy.

-Understand Your Deductible
+Understand Your Home Insurance Deductible

 Your deductible is the amount of money you’ll pay prior to your policy paying to fix your damages, so you’ll want to keep at least that amount handy in case something happens.
 Discuss the specifics with your agent so you don’t have any surprises when you make your claim.

-Learn the Claim Process
+Learn the Claims Process

 The better you know the claims process, the smoother and less stressful it’ll be!
 The sooner you make your claim, the quicker our claims team can get on site and assess the damage, and the faster you can get your life back to normal.
-Talk with your agent today about properly protecting the things that matter the most to you.
+Talk with your agent today about properly protecting the things that matter most to you.

 Related Topics: Insurance Needs